 As environmental conditions shift over the coming decades, there will be winners and losers among species (Fabricius et al. 2011).
 Those that can tolerate or even thrive in warmer, more acidic waters may expand their ranges and increase in abundance (Hendriks et al. 2010).
 Although the species studied here showed a positive response in abundance during periods with warmer than average temperature, previous responses of Pink Shrimp to El Niño and Pacific Decadal Oscillation have been negative, possibly due to longer warm phases of the Pacific Decadal Oscillation concurrent with El Niño.
 It is also important to note that temperature is not the only aspect of the marine environment predicted to change in the coming decades.
 Predicted changes in ocean acidity under future climate change scenarios (Caldeira and Wickett 2005; Orr et al. 2005; Cao and Caldeira 2008; Steinacher et al. 2009) could offset or reverse the trends seen in this study, as acidic water hampers shell formation of calcifying organisms (Orr et al. 2005).

 Pink and Spot Shrimp are an important resource for recreational and commercial fisheries.
-Interest in both the commercial and the recreational fishery is increasing as the value of shrimp has gone up, with catch quotas usually reached in recent years (Don Velasquez WDFW, personal communication).
+Interest in both the commercial and the recreational fisheries is increasing as the value of shrimp has gone up, with catch quotas for Spot Shrimp usually reached in recent years (Don Velasquez WDFW, personal communication).
 Pink and Spot Shrimp in Puget Sound are understudied compared to coastal stocks in Washington and Oregon which have been the focus of extensive research and monitoring (Wargo et al. 2016).
 Given the increasing interest in Puget Sound shrimp stocks, these species are good candidates for future research efforts.

 Although the ultimate effect of climate change on these species is unclear, judging by the negative responses to increased average water temperatures during concurrent warm phase Pacific Decadal Oscillation periods and El Niño, a shift in abundance will likely occur in the coming decades as average sea surface temperatures begin to mirror what currently would be considered above average or extreme.
 In particular, periods of warm phase Pacific Decadal Oscillation patterns will likely be correlated with a reduction in shrimp abundance.
 This study provides a brief analysis of possible environmental drivers of shrimp abundance, as well as 21 years of time series data on abundance of several common shrimp species in Puget Sound in an area where previous survey data are limited or non-existent.